yogeshmpandey/yogeshmpandey.github.io/_posts/2017-10-28-Bagpacking-Europe-Amsterdam.md

 <img src="https://i.imgur.com/7xfOPVC.jpg" alt="logo">
 >Amsterdam Footprints

 The trip to Amsterdam was my first solo backpacking trip outside of India.
-Since it is a different Country, and I am an expat here only for a few months, I had to meticulously plan the trip.
-As a frugal guy with an immense urge to seek new things these were a few points that I kept in mind.
+Since it was a different Country, I had to meticulously plan the trip.
+These were a few points that I kept in mind while planning.

 * Cost: Western Europe is way costlier than the eastern Europe.
 I pizza costs 16 Euros in Switzerland, 8 in Italy, 5 in Chezh.(Travelling Solo to costlier place did make sense to me.)